jhuckaby/pixl-server-storage/docs/Transactions.md

 Even though the real `test1/deleteme` record still exists, our transaction "simulates" a deleted record by returning an error for the overridden [get()](API.md#get) method.

-In this way, any records mutated inside the transaction are "branched" (written to temp files and/or added to the transaction ledger) and kept isolated until the transaction needs to be "merged" (committed), or possibly just discarded (transaction aborted before commit).
+In this way, any records mutated inside the transaction are "branched" in memory and kept isolated until the transaction needs to be "merged" (committed), or possibly just discarded (transaction aborted before commit).

 ### Commit Process

 The commit process basically replays all the transaction operations on primary storage, effectively "merging the branch".
 However, it must do this in such a way so that a sudden crash or power loss at *any point* will still allow for full recovery, i.e. a clean rollback to the previous state.
 To do this, we rely on a local rollback log, and of course [fsync](http://man7.org/linux/man-pages/man2/fsync.2.html), to insure the log is actually written to physical disk (and not in the OS cache).

 The log will contain the original JSON contents of all the records that will be mutated by the transaction.
 It is basically a "snapshot" of the previous state, before we start the commit.
-The log goes into the `logs` subdirectory under our `trans_dir` temp directory, and is named using the same Transaction ID hash:
+The log goes into the `logs` subdirectory under our `trans_dir` transaction directory, and is named using the process ID and transaction ID:

 ```
-/tmp/db/logs/5a105e8b9d40e1329780d62ea2265d8a.log
+/tmp/db/logs/9343-1.log
 ```

 The log file format is plain text with line-delimited JSON for the records.
 The first line is a header record that describes the transaction.
 Here is an example log:

 ```
-{"id":"5a105e8b9d40e1329780d62ea2265d8a","path":"test1","date":1514260380.343,"pid":9343}
+{"id":"1","path":"test1","log":"/tmp/db/logs/9343-1.log","date":1514260380.343,"pid":9343}
-{"key":"test1/record1","value":{"foo":12345}}
+{"key":"test1/record1","value":0}
-{"key":"test1/deleteme","value":0}
+{"key":"test1/deleteme","value":{"old":true}}
 ```

-The header record is just a copy of the in-memory transaction metadata, minus the verbose key map and queue.
-It's just used to identify the transaction, and for debugging purposes.
+The header record is just a copy of the in-memory transaction metadata, minus the verbose key map, in-memory values and queue.
+It's used to identify the transaction during recovery, and for debugging purposes.
 The rest of the lines are for all the mutated records.
 Each record is wrapped in an outer JSON with a `key` and `value` property.
-The `value` is the actual record JSON contents.
-If the record was deleted, as was the case with `test1/deleteme`, then the value is set to `0`.
+The `value` is the original record JSON contents from before the commit began.
+If the record did not exist before the transaction, then the value is set to `0`, as shown for `test1/record1` above.
+If a record is being deleted, and it existed before the transaction, then its original JSON value is written to the log so rollback can restore it.

 So here is the commit process, step by step: